Naffis v. Xerox Education Services, LLC

 February 6, 2019

 The basis for XES’s request for summary judgment is that the consumer is not entitled to the damages he is requesting as a matter of law.
 The Court disagreed noting that the consumer is seeking damages in the amount equal to the original loan under the theory that the Debtor would have been able to discharge those loans under the “hardship discharge” provision in his underlying bankruptcy case.
-The Court recognized the difficulty facing the consumer, to prove that the he would have been able to discharge the student loans to prove causation, but this is a viable damages theory and that the cause of action may move forward on those grounds.
+The Court recognized the difficulty facing the consumer to prove that he would have been able to discharge the student loans to prove causation, but this is a viable damages theory, and that the cause of action may move forward on those grounds.

 Know what bankruptcy would mean for you by hiring legal help.
 Being a bankruptcy lawyer in Annapolis, MD, I’ve assisted and educated many individuals about bankruptcy and how it will affect their future financially.
 Be one of them today by getting in touch with me through my hotline number.